 These kinds of injuries do not occur in regular interactions when playing gently with a baby.

-For example, gentle bouncing an infant on your knee does not cause shaken baby syndrome.
+For example, gently bouncing an infant on your knee does not cause shaken baby syndrome.

 Shaking a baby can cause: